Socciu007/scrape-fb-robot/README.md

 ```

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+## How to use Application

+- Install the app -> Run app -> Enter facebook account and password -> Click "Run Scrape" -> If the facebook page has not set up login then manually log in to the facebook page account on the window and save them to set up login next time -> Close app -> Reopen the app with the facebook accounts set up

 ## Resources for Learning Electron